-When VELCADE is given with thalidomide and dexamethasone, the treatment consists of a total of 3 cycles (9 weeks) for the induction stage.
+When VELCADE is given with thalidomide and dexamethasone, one cycle of treatment is 3 weeks and the treatment consists of a total of 3 cycles (9 weeks) for the induction stage.
+For the consolidation stage, one cycle of treatment is 5 weeks and the treatment consists of a total of 2 cycles (10 weeks).
 During the induction stage, VELCADE is administered twice weekly (days 1, 4, 8 and 11).
+During the consolidation stage, VELCADE is administered once weekly (days 1, 8, 15 and 22).

-When VELCADE is given with dexamethasone, the treatment consists of a total of 4 cycles (12 weeks).
+When VELCADE is given with dexamethasone, one treatment cycle is 3 weeks and the treatment consists of a total of 4 cycles (12 weeks).
 VELCADE will be administered twice weekly (days 1, 4, 8 and 11).